 The first job was to create a soft prostheses for new-born babies – this had never been done before.
 Ben knew it is crucial to give very young children the chance to interact with prosthetics as quickly as possible.
-This way, their brains can learn to register, react to and fully use their replacement limbs.
+This way, their brains can much more easily accommodate the replacement limbs.
 The vital developmental window is narrow.
 To maximise its potential, the right technology needs to be available much earlier in a child’s life than existing approaches could accommodate.
 This year (2021) a team of UK researchers have begun the process of planning a pilot study to test and refine Ben’s ‘Very Early Protocols’.

 Second Ben taught himself 3D scanning and computer modelling so that he could 3D print better fitting sockets on a more timely basis than the current NHS offering.
 In December 2016, he succeeded.
 From that point on, Sol invariably chose his father’s devices over the ones he had been prescribed.
 They were lighter, more comfortable and more pleasing to the eyes of a child.
 Unlike other 3D printed solutions, however, Ben was very confident that his own devices were safe and posed no possibility of injury, or risk to Sol, only health benefits.
 Ben has now created over fifty such ‘digital sockets’ for infants in South America, the US, Poland, China, India and the United Kingdom.